 Poet in English and English/Galician, translator of poetry—especially the syntactically strange or "difficult"— from Galician, French, Spanish, Portuñol, and Portuguese to English, Galician and English to French, plus (with Roman Ivashkiv) from Ukrainian to English.
 Lives in Montreal, works everywhere.
-Allergic person, friend, lesboqueer, cyclist commuter, small footprint on earth, cook.
+Allergic person, friend, aunty and granty, lesboqueer, cyclist commuter, small footprint on earth, cook.

 Doctor honoris causa, Universidade de Vigo, Spain, 2016, for contribution to poetry and translation and Galician culture.
 D. Litt. (hon.), Brandon University, 2008, for contribution to Canadian poetry.
 Woodberry Poetry Room Creative Fellow, 2017 Harvard University.
 2019 International Translator in Residence, Queen's College, Oxford; 2020 Visiting Fellow at Kelly Writers House at UPenn; Leslie Scalapino Memorial Lecture in Innovative Poetics, "Elisa Sampedrín and the Paradox of Translation, or The Intranslatable" (pdf downloadable, see menu to the left).
 If you have questions, try me on Facebook, Twitter, Instagram!

 Also in spring 2021, I led a fab group of translator-poets at work bringing poetry into English in a poetry translation workshop for Brooklyn's Center for Fiction, and the workshop is happening again starting June 22, 2022 for 6 weeks!
 Click the link and sign up and join us.